HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Experiments

 \subsection{Code Semantic Search}

 \textbf{Benchmark:} Considering the absence of benchmarks for HDL-specific code search, we use our proposed HDLSearch (see Section~\ref{sub:benchmark}) as the benchmark with termination count $K=7$ when generation.
-The generated benchmark comprises 40 module-level queries, 100 block-level queries and 200 signal-level queries, with 6,300 code blocks from 10 repositories serving as distractor, i.e., retrieval scope.
-The evaluation focuses on \textit{block-level} retrieval, which serves as a fundamental level with highest extensibility to other downstream tasks as mentioned before.
+The generated benchmark comprises 50 module-level, 100 block-level, and 200 signal-level queries, with 6,300 code blocks from 10 repositories serving as distractor, i.e., retrieval scope.
+The evaluation focuses on block-level retrieval, which serves as a fundamental step to other downstream tasks such as debugging and completion.

-\textbf{Metric:} We adopt the widely used mean reciprocal rank (MRR) in RAG as the primary metric, which assesses whether the framework is capable of returning correct results within the top-ranked outputs:
+\textbf{Metric:} We adopt the widely-used mean reciprocal rank (MRR) in RAG as the metric, which assesses whether the method returns correct results within the top-ranked outputs.